aerickt/lapwing-for-beginners/src/Chapter-03.md

 ## Steno is difficult

 Before starting to learn steno, it is important to know that it is not something that can be easily picked up within a week.
 Personally, it took me about 3 months to achieve a consistent 30 WPM speed.
-While not nearly as difficult as learning a new language, the difficulty is definitely comparable to something like learning a musical instrument—I definitely agree with this as an individual who has learned several instruments in the past.
+While not nearly as difficult as learning a new language, the difficulty is definitely comparable to something like learning a musical instrument.
 Learning steno takes a lot of (good) practice and patience.
 You should not be expecting to double your typing speed in just a month.

 In fact, it took me 6 months to reach 150 WPM on some TypeRacer quotes, but my speed varied quite a lot as novel and unfamiliar words would throw me off.
 While my top speed was indeed quite fast during this period, my average speed of 90 WPM wasn't significantly faster than a good QWERTY typist.
 Another 6 months later, I was at a consistent 180 WPM on most Monkeytype quotes.
 Another year and a half after that, I completely switched to steno for all computer tasks.